evkx/evkx.github.io/content/models/bmw/i5/i5_M60_xDrive_Touring/_index.md

 ### Phone Mirroring

-Furthermore, the BMW i5 M60 xDrive Touring supports Android Auto and Apple CarPlay.
-This functionality allows you to present your phone's screen in the car's screen so you can run apps like Google Maps or Waze.
+The BMW i5 M60 xDrive Touring supports Android Auto and Apple CarPlay, allowing you to mirror your phone's screen on the car's display.
+This functionality enables you to run apps like Google Maps or Waze directly from your phone.

 ### Sound System

-You can choose between three sound systems on the BMW i5 M60 xDrive Touring.
+You can choose between three sound systems for the BMW i5 M60 xDrive Touring:

-- **Hifi Sound system:**: This system features six speakers and delivers a maximum output of 100 watts.
+- **Hifi Sound system:**: Features six speakers and delivers a maximum output of 100 watts.
-- **Harman Kardon Surround Sound system:**: This system features 12 speakers and delivers a maximum output of 205 watts.
+- **Harman Kardon Surround Sound system:**: Features 12 speakers and delivers a maximum output of 205 watts.
-- **Bower & Wilkins Surround System:**: This system features 18 speakers and delivers a maximum output of 655 watts.
+- **Bower & Wilkins Surround System:**: Features 18 speakers and delivers a maximum output of 655 watts.

 Additionally, the model includes 6 USB-C connections as standard.